 Information gathered and evaluated by crime analysts often must be synthesized into reports.
-Many of these reports inform law enforcement agencies about patterns of crime, how enforcement has impacted established patterns, and where there is more work to be completed.
+Many of these reports inform law enforcement agencies about patterns of crime, how enforcement has impacted established practices, and where there is more work to be completed.
 Other reports are for citizens, command staff, government officials, or the media.
-Administrative crime analysts are specialists at creating these reports both from data they have analyzed or from data other crime analysts have examined.
+Administrative crime analysts are specialists at creating these reports from data they have analyzed or from data other crime analysts have examined.

 The short answer is it varies.
 A typical criminal analyst can enter this career with four to six years of education and work experience after graduating from high school.